bigmountainstudio/What-is-new-in-SwiftUI-WWDC24/data-frameworks.md

 @Douglas
  asked:
-Is the @Relationship property wrapper required for any property whose type is a SwiftData @model or is it just needed when you want to specify @Relationship-specific behavior like .cascade?
+Is the @Relationship property wrapper required for any property whose type is a SwiftData `@Model` or is it just needed when you want to specify @Relationship-specific behavior like .cascade?

 1 reply